|Nutrition Facts (per serving)|

 The only caveat of preparing this dish is that the membrane surrounding the caviar must be removed so that the flavors of the dashi can be absorbed.
 It is also removed for aesthetic purposes, given the dish is served on a special occasion, the presentation is important.

 Soak fresh kazunoko in cold water for two days, changing water once daily.
-Store in the refrigerator.
-This removes the salt from the roe, as well as to loosen the membrane surrounding the roe.
+Store in refrigerator.
+This removes salt from roe, as well as loosens membrane surrounding roe.